-Estonians love to sing and choral music is considered by many to be a symbol of Estonian culture.
+Estonians love to sing, and choral music is considered a symbol of Estonian culture.
 In 2020, the mixed choir Tuljak, conducted by Killu Rikker, celebrates their 50th anniversary.
-The group comes from the town Saku in Estonia.
+The group comes from the town of Saku in Estonia.
 Saku has a sister city in Japan, also named Saku, in Nagano Prefecture.
 The two cities have a longtime friendship and collaborate in different fields, including culture.
-We hope to welcome the singers of Tuljak here in the City of Saku in the near future.
+We hope to welcome the singers of Tuljak to Saku, Nagano in the near future.

 Please enjoy their songs “Touch,” composed by Tõnu Kõrvits, and “Prayer,” composed by Tõnis Mägi (lyrics by Villu Kangur):

 2) “Ladybird’s Song,” written by Estonian composer Arvo Pärt